JoshAshby/House-Inventory-API/README.md

 	[barcode] is the barcode
 	[quantity] is the current quantity
 	[picture] storage of the main picture name
-	[thumb] Storage of the thumbnail name
 	[flag] is also reserved but can be manually set as it's just H,M or L for high priority, medium priority, and low priority, in terms of the quantity left.
 This will be used for shopping list generation later on when thats added to the API.
+	[cat] the category
+	[tags] a JSON array of tags

-Product use is stored in a second MySQL table which is formated like so:
+Product use is stored in a second MySQL table: `usage` ``[barcode][quantity][date]``
-``[barcode][quantity][date]``

 	[barcode] is the product barcode
 	[quantity] is the products new quantity at the time the entry was added (after a change has happened to the quantity) [date] name says it all

-Product stats are stored in a third table:
+Product stats are stored in a third table: `stats` ``[barcode][last_5][all]``
-``[barcode][last_5][all]``

 	[barcode] product barcode
 	[last_5] rolling list of the last 5 standard rates which have been calculated [all] the total list of the standard rates which have been calculated

+`pepper` contains the user and the OAuth:
+``[user][passwd][secret][shared][data]``

+	[user] The user's name
+	[passwd] The users password, currently stored in plain text since user auth isn't implimented yet [secret] The users OAuth Secert key, if they have one.
+	[shared] The users OAuth shared key, if they have one.
+	[data] A JSON object containing info about the ip, time last logged in, and if the user is logged in.
+		Sort of like a session, just a lot more barbaric.

+`salt` is the same as `pepper` and currently is not used yet (haven't had the time).
+`salt` is for backing up a deleted user, much like the backup database.

 Other info:
 -----------------